tensorflow/community/rfcs/20190821-nodejs-saved-model.md

+#### Load multiple signatures from the same SavedModel

+If users want to use multiple signatures from the same SavedModel, they can call tf.node.loadSavedModel() API several times to get multiple instances.
+The node backend will keep track of SavedModel paths that have been loaded.
+When doing a new loading, if the path to SavedModel have been loaded, the node backend will use the existing Session in addon module and will not load new thing through TF C API again.

-### Test Plan
+# Test Plan

 Several different types of SavedModel will be added as test artifacts.
 And tests will run against these real SavedModel.
 These tests will also cover memory leaking checks to make sure corresponding memories are released when a SavedModel is deleted in Node.js runtime.

-### Benchmarking
+# Benchmarking

-A job to benchmark executing SavedModel (probably mobilenet) in tfjs-node vs tf python will be added to the current benchmark infrastructure.
+A job to benchmark executing SavedModel (probably mobilenet) in tfjs-node vs tf python will be added to the current [benchmark infrastructure](https://github.com/tensorflow/tfjs/tree/master/tfjs/integration_tests#running-tfjs-node-benchmarks).